isomerpages/nparks-fotp/index.md

       alt: fotp-montage
   - infopic:
       title: Our Friends Today
-      description: "Since its launch in April 2016, the Friends of the Parks initiative has grown to ten communities, each with its unique focus:"
+      description: Since its launch in April 2016, the Friends of the Parks initiative has grown to 11 communities, each with its unique focus
       button: find out more
       url: www
       image: /images/Friends%20of%20the%20Parks%20forest%202.png